Skip to main content

 InputCommentsDefault

-PassphraseThe passphrase for the provided private key (Required).
+PassphraseThe passphrase for the provided private key.
+Leave blank if your key is not encrypted.

 Snowflake OAuth 2.0